dalanz/er_generator/README.md

-# er_generator
+# Entity Reference Generator
-Drupal 7 Module: Entity Reference Generator
+A Drupal 7 module which allows you to create entities based on terms in a vocabulary and automatically reference them back to the inserted entity.
+An example will follow ...